-- 1. Disconnect the Bluetooth-to-logic board cable from the left end of the board. - 2.
-Using a black stick, disconnect the Bluetooth antenna cable from the lower right corner of the board.
+1. Using a black stick, disconnect the Bluetooth antenna cable from the lower right corner of the board.
 Pry the connector straight up.

-3. Use a black stick at the lower edge of the board to gently loosen the adhesive and lift the board off the bottom case.
+2. Use a black stick to gently loosen the adhesive and lift the board off the bottom case.